0xnbk/blog.nbk.dev/README.md

 To the developers of Rack, for making such an awesome platform.
 To cloudhead for making Toto & Dorothy, else I would not have this blog!

-Copyright (c) 2011-2019 Nikhil Ben Kuruvilla.
+Copyright (c) 2011-2019 NBK.
 See LICENSE for details.